Leaky-Image-Project/image-api/README.md

-# chat-api
+# image-api

 ## Prerequisite
-You have to the go runtime version later than 1.2, so download the newest version
+You have to the go runtime version later than 1.12, so download the newest version
 ## Run Project
 ```
 go run main.go